evbeda/edagames-grpc/README.md

 - Command to install the package:

-'pip install edagames-grpc'
+`pip install edagames-grpc`

 - Steps for running a new version package with changes:

 1) Change the version in the setup.py
-2) run: 'python setup.py bdist_wheel sdist' to update the package locally
+2) run: `python setup.py bdist_wheel sdist` to update the package locally
-3) run: 'twine upload dist/*' to upload the new package version to pypi
+3) run: `twine upload dist/*` to upload the new package version to pypi